ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Typical_Workflow.md

 Let me introduce you to  Danny, the DB Admin.
 It is Danny's job to configure and maintain the SQL Server that stores all the historical data about campaigns at our insurance company.

-Danny was responsible for installing and configuring the SQL Server, as well as configuring the ODBC connection between SQL and PowerBI.
+Danny was responsible for installing and configuring the SQL Server.
 You can perform these steps by using the instructions in <a href="START_HERE.md">START HERE</a>.

 ## Data Prep and Modeling with Debra the Data Scientist